Akira-Arai/vanuc/README.md

 ## 1-2.
 Download VANUC
 1. Click "Code" on [this page](../../) and click Download ZIP to download all the files in the repository.
 Unzip the downloaded zip file.
-1. Save the entire "vanuc" folder.
+1. Save the entire "vanuc-main" folder.
 To avoid errors, it is preferable to save the files in a location such as directly under the C: drive.

 ## 1-3.
 Path Settings for VANUC
 1. Launch MATLAB.
 1. Open "ENVIRONMENT" > "Set Path" on the toolbar.
-1. Click "Add Folder...". and select "vanuc" folder, then click "Save".
+1. Click "Add Folder...". and select "vanuc-main" folder (the lowest one), then click "Save".
 1. Close the Path Setting window, type "vanuc" in the MATLAB command window, and confirm that vanuc starts up.

 ## 1-4.
 Image Preparation